BIRMINGHAM CITY COUNCIL APPROVES USE OF COMPULSORY PURCHASE POWERS TO UNLOCK AXIS SQUARE DEVELOPMENT

 Birmingham City Council has resolved to use its Compulsory Purchase powers to unlock the major development site, Axis Square, which includes the redevelopment of The Axis building on Holliday Street in the city centre.

-London and Continental Railways’s (LCR) plans for Axis Square were granted planning permission last year, and will create one million square feet of new Grade A office accommodation and a new public square.
+London and Continental Railway’s (LCR) plans for Axis Square were granted planning permission last year, and will create one million square feet of new Grade A office accommodation and a new public square.

 The site is currently dominated by an increasingly dated 1970s office block and, sitting between The Mailbox and the new Arena Central Development, is a key redevelopment site for the city.
 The development will create a stunning new city centre destination with four modern office buildings with cafes, restaurant and retail opportunities at ground floor, formed around public open space featuring over 100 new trees.